Sport in Plymouth

+P1 Powerboats racing in Plymouth Sound, Devon.

 Sport in Plymouth, Devon, England, dates back to the 19th century with its first club, Plymouth United F.C., being founded in 1886.
 It is the largest city in England never to have had a football team in the first tier of English football.
 It is home to Plymouth Argyle Football Club, who play in the Football League One (third tier of English football) at the Home Park stadium in Central Park.
 It is Plymouth's only professional football team, however the city used to have another team called Plymouth United F.C. dating back to 1886.
 The club takes its nickname from the group of English non-conformists that left Plymouth for the New World in 1620: the club crest features the Mayflower, which carried the Pilgrims to Massachusetts and the club's mascot is named Pilgrim Pete.

 The city is also home to clubs in nearly all sports, notably Plymouth Albion R.F.C. and both Plymouth City Patriots and Plymouth Raiders basketball clubs.
 Plymouth Albion Rugby Football Club is a rugby union club that was founded in 1921 and are currently in the third tier of Professional English Rugby National League 1 They play at The Brickfields.

 Plymouth Raiders play in the top tier of British Bastketball, the British Basketball League.
 They play at the Plymouth Pavilions, along with many other sports clubs and were founded in 1983.

 Plymouth Gladiators are a speedway team in the British National League.
 Their meets are held at the Plymouth Coliseum.
 Plymouth is also home to the American football club the Plymouth Blitz.
 Plymouth is also home to diver Tom Daley.